bgd-labs/aave-gov-level-2-update/audits/SigmaPrime.md

 As a result if two identical proposal are queued in the same block (or otherwise with the same `executionTime`) then they will overlap in the `_queuedTransactions` mapping.

 This would require two proposals to pass with the exact same fields and so has negligible likelihood.
 Furthermore, the impact is low as only one of these proposals may be executed or cancelled and then both will be removed from the queue.

+**BGD answer**

+This point will not be addressed, as for the cases where a proposal needs to do two actions with the same parameters (which would be the case to trigger this exception), the actions should be added to the same payload which would then not trigger this point.